harvard-library/STLee-blacklight/README.md

 the standard Solr backend.
 It also allows adding items to the LibraryCloud collections using the Collections API.

-It also contains a custom "skin" for the discovery interface.

 Demo site: http://dcp-dev2.lib.harvard.edu:8080/

 # Deployment